 As said, we use hay as bedding for the chicken coop.
 We have 3 backyard chickens and they use the coop only for sleeping.
-At daytime, they are in their chicken run.
-Fresh hay has a lovely smell, at least until the chickens go to sleep (yes, chickens poo during the sleep, too!).
+In the daytime, they are in their chicken run.
+Fresh hay has a lovely smell, at least until the chickens go to sleep (yes, chickens poo during sleep, too!).
 The coop is cleaned once or twice a week and the whole hay bedding and the chicken poo go into the compost bin and make great fertilizer for the veggie garden.
 Grass clipping recycling at its best!

 - Make hay for pets’ bedding/food